Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Thermodynamic model

-At description by equations (\ref{newton}) the system tends not to a minimum of internal energy, but to its maximum, that corresponds to strongly non-equilibrium processes, occurring in the open systems at energy pumping in them.
-This property of internal energy is similar to property of thermodynamic potential, introduced earlier for strongly non-equilibrium processes \cite{Panin}.
-In our case, energy pumping is realized due to deformation at the shear of friction surfaces.
-Thus, evolutional equation for the excess volume assumes the form
+At description by equations~(\ref{newton}), the system tends to a maximum of the internal energy that corresponds to strongly non-equilibrium processes occurring in open systems at energy pumping therein (strictly speaking, this is true for an ``effective'' internal energy, which is a combination of the internal energy and the entropic factor~\cite{m3}).
+For example, the maximum of internal energy is of crucial importance for magnetic~\cite{Vonsovski} and for alloy orderings~\cite{klp91,gpdm03}.
+This property of the internal energy is also similar to the property of thermodynamic potential, introduced earlier for strongly non-equilibrium processes~\cite{Panin}.
+In our case, the energy pumping is realized due to deformation at the displacement of the friction surfaces.
+Thus, a kinetic equation for the excess volume assumes the form

 and for the non-equilibrium entropy $\tilde s$ we obtain